ammu733/online-coffee-website/README.md

 ## Title Description:

 "Join us on a journey of discovery as we explore the world of coffee together, one delicious cup at a time.
-Welcome to [Coffee Haven], where every sip is an adventure." the di join us on a journey of discovery as we explore the world of cofee
+Welcome to [Coffee Haven], where every sip is an adventure."

 ## Technologies Used: